doorfortyfour/TileWorldCreator/docs/Workflow.md

     `Collider border offset` Add a border offset to the collision mesh, this is sometimes needed if border tiles do not "fill" the whole cell.

 + `Tiles Presets`
-  You can assign multiple tiles preset to a single tiles instantiation layer and set a random weight.
+  You can assign multiple tiles preset to a single tiles build layer and set a random weight.
 This is great if you want to add some variety between tile sets.
 + `Ignore layers`
   Ignore layers can be used if you want to skip instantiation for tiles from another blueprint layer which overlaps with the assigned one.
   **Example:**